You Earned a Ticket!

 What is the California DREAM Act?

-Signed by then-Governor Brown in 2011, the California DREAM Act eased access to college for undocumented students in California.
+The California DREAM Act (2011) eased access to college for undocumented students in California.
 The law allows undocumented residents of California to receive state financial aid such as Cal Grants to help cover their college costs.
 The law also allows public higher education institutions in California to provide scholarships and other aid under specific guidelines.
 In 2021, California law (Assembly Bill 132) began requiring high school seniors to fill out either the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
 As a result, use of the CADAA went up, reaching more students.

 Public opinion about immigration